 Humans have been part of this landscape for at least 10,000 years.
 The pre-Puebloan people called Basketmakers migrated into the area about 1500 BC.
 They were primarily hunter-gatherers but, unlike earlier inhabitants, they are associated with the earliest traces of corn agriculture.
 They excelled at basketry, and interacted with a wider cultural region including Mesa Verde and beyond.
 By about AD 750 their architecture had developed from pit house clusters into square-roomed "pueblo" style villages.
 They developed excellent pottery and farmed extensively.

 Factors including population growth, soil exhaustion, and changing rain/snow patterns began to reduce the natural resources of the area.
 By about 1300 AD the Ancestral Puebloans had migrated south, east, and west to where their descendants live today as the modern Native Indians in the Four Corners area.
 Some archaeologists refer to a suspected 23-year drought as a possible cause of their migration. [in part, from the BLM]

-View Photos is an auto-show of the photos of Canyons of the Ancients in the Photo Gallery.
-Large pdf map is a huge pdf map that may take some time to open, from the BLM that can significantly zoom in without distortion using Reader's + and - buttons.
+The Large pdf map is a huge pdf map from the BLM that may take some time to load and open; you can zoom in significantly to an area of interest without distortion using Reader's + and - buttons.
 The Smaller map is an image map, smaller han the pdf version, and without the legend and auxillary information in the pdf map.